-What is SEO?
-And what is it used for?
+What is SEO and what is it used for?

 SEO, or Search Engine Optimization, is the process of optimizing your website to increase your visibility online.
-When a user searches a specific query on Google, there are only 10 spots available on the first page and most people don’t venture onto the second page.
+When a user searches a specific query on Google, there are only 10 spots available on the first page and many users don’t venture onto the second page.
 Google chooses which pages to display based on certain criteria: relevance of the query to the web page, quality of content, usability of web pages, and context & settings.
 The SEO process can include a number of intertwined actions – adding meta descriptions to pages, publishing blog content, undergoing keyword research, and adding content to pages.
 The more users who see your website, the higher chance you have at providing your product or service to a large customer base.
 SEO not only attracts new customers but also builds trust with current customers by deepening your relationship over time.
 With SEO, you can answer a potential customer’s question while contributing to your authoritative voice.